Skip to Content

 invalidRequiredValueAn option uses an invalid value in a requirement'Invalid required value for option #0.
 Option is always required or has a default value.'#0 = the required option’s key

-duplicateOptionNameThere are two identical option names'Option #0 has duplicate name #1.'#0 = the option’s key; #1 = the duplicate name
+duplicateOptionNameThere are duplicate option names, cluster letters or environment variable names'Option #0 has duplicate name #1.'#0 = the option’s key; #1 = the duplicate name

-tooSimilarOptionNamesAn option name is too similar to other names'#0: Option name #1 has too similar names: #2.'#0 = the command prefix1; #1 = the option name; #2 = the similar names
+tooSimilarOptionNamesAn option name is too similar to other names'#0: Option name #1 has too similar names: #2.'#0 = the subcommand prefix1; #1 = the option name; #2 = the similar names

-mixedNamingConventionA name slot contains names with different naming conventions'#0: Name slot #1 has mixed naming conventions: #2.'#0 = the command prefix1; #1 = the name slot index; #2 = the naming conventions
+mixedNamingConventionA name slot contains names with different naming conventions'#0: Name slot #1 has mixed naming conventions: #2.'#0 = the subcommand prefix1; #1 = the name slot index; #2 = the naming conventions

 invalidParamCountA function option has an invalid parameter count'Option #0 has invalid parameter count #1.'#0 = the option’s key; #1 = the parameter count

-variadicWithClusterLetterA variadic option declares cluster letters'Variadic option #0 may only appear as the last option in a cluster.'#0 = the option’s key
+variadicWithClusterLetterA variadic option declares cluster letters'Variadic option #0 may only appear at the end of a cluster.'#0 = the option’s key

 Error phrases are formatted according to text formatting rules.